 Chinese New Year or “Spring Festival” as it is more commonly known in China, is a holiday recognized all over the world.
 A time where we all love to eat oriental food, open intriguing fortune cookies and try to eat rice with chopsticks.
 But why does it happen?
 And more importantly, how can we capture the fantastic essence of this oriental festival and spread it through our homes?

 Traditionally, each Chinese month is recognized by the lunar calendar, beginning with the darkest day.
-This year, the Chinese New Year begins on January 31st and will last for fifteen festive filled days.
+This year, the Chinese New Year begins on 31 janvier and will last for fifteen festive filled days.

 As we know, each Chinese year is also paired with an animal.
 This tradition originally comes from an ancient legend were Buddha asked all the animals to meet with him on New Year.
 He then named the years after the twelve that arrived, giving the traits of each animal as a gift to those born in each of the years.
 This year is that of the Horse.
 But don’t worry!
 The horse has actually been given very good traits, including being extremely animated, active and energetic!